WHAT WE DO

 The Skin Endocannabinoid System

 Although the endocannabinoid system (ECS) is often associated with the brain, the ECS is also an important component of the skin.
 Endocannabinoids such as anandamide (AEA), 2-arachidonylglycerol (2-AG) and N-palmitoylethanolamide (PEA) are also detected in the skin.
 They all go up in response to skin inflammation, indicating an attempt to return to homeostasis.
 Cannabinoid receptors (such as CB1 and CB2) are found on keratinocytes (the main skin cells), sensory nerve fibers (that transmit pain and itch signals to the brain), and skin mast cells.
 TRPV1 is sometimes referred to as the “ionotropic cannabinoid receptor”.
 TRPV1 is expressed on keratinocytes, skin immune cells, and sensory nerves where it has a critical role in inflammation and even itch (2014, ACS Chem Neurosci).
 PPARs are a group of intracellular receptors that can up or downregulate gene expression when they are activated.
 Although not officially part of the ECS, they are activated by various cannabinoid molecules.
 PPARs are expressed in both keratinocytes and immune cells and are important regulators of both skin barrier function and inflammation.
-Molecules which target these pathways have the potential to bring homeostasis back to the skin and result in cosmetic improvement in patients with eczema.
+Molecules which target these pathways have the potential to reduce inflammation, itching, and pain.

-Through preclinical and clinical testing, we validate the safety of final formulations through well accepted protocols.
+Safety Testing: We validate the safety of consumer products through well accepted protocols.
 We then longitudinally collect data from consumers to further assess any potential safety concerns.

 Mr. Kahn is a seasoned strategist with almost a decade of on-the-ground experience in American, African, Caribbean, Asian and European markets, working with the highest levels of business and government.
 Prior to joining Altus Labs, LLC, Jeremy was a partner at Entrepreneurial Solutions Partners (ESP), an international strategy and competitiveness advisory firm.